pangiole/akka-wamp/README.md

 ## Limitations

  * It works with Scala 2.11 only.
- * It provides WebSocket transport only.
+ * It provides WebSocket transport only without SSL/TLS encryption.
  * The WebSocketRouter works as _broker_ only (_dealer_ is NOT provided yet).
  * It implements the WAMP Basic Profile only.